 While most varieties of osteospermum close their flowers during the night, the 4D variety remains open throughout the day and night and only closes once the flowers die.

 Osteospermum Lemon Symphony

 The lemon symphony variety has bright yellow flower petals that surround a deep purple center, adding to the contrast effect of these flowers.
-This is a common choice for container gardening and for bouquets and is generally paired with flowers that are purple in color.
+This is a common choice for container gardening as potted plants and for bouquets and is generally paired with flowers that are purple in color.

 This variety is particularly heat-resistant and can grow in USDA hardiness zone eleven, while most other varieties do best in nine through ten.
 These yellow flowers thrive in the heat and will do well in the hottest of summers.

 The osteospermum passion mix is one of the more commonly planted varieties as it is one of the most popular.

 You can find pink, purple, and white flowers in this variety, all with an intense vibrancy.
 This variety is more compact than others and tends to be shorter with bunches of flowers that are closer together.

 The passion mix variety was bred to be heat resistant and—along with the lemon symphony variety—can be grown in zone eleven, along with nine and ten.
 You won’t need to worry about hot temperatures with these flowers, they are built to withstand brutal temperatures.

 The copper apricot variety has bi-colored flowers that are an apricot orange color towards the tip of the petal that gradually turns into a bright pink towards the center.
 The eye of the flower is usually a brownish orange color that pops against the pink base of the petals.